Michaelangel007/you_have_to_win_the_game_world_map/README.md

 2\.
 Texture Atlas

- The game has all the art for rooms in a single image called a texture atlast.
+ The game has all the art for rooms in a single image called a texture atlas.
 The tiles.bmp looks like this:

  * ![Tiles sans header](pics/tiles_sans_header.png)